mementum/backtrader/docs2/quickstart/quickstart.rst

 Results:

-  * For periods below 18 the strategy (comissionless) loses money.
+  * For periods below 18 the strategy (commissionless) loses money.
   * For periods between 18 and 26 (both included) the strategy makes money.
   * Above 26 money is lost agagin.